 - OpManager is dense with features, integrations, and settings, and may take time to fully learn

-Price: You can get a Free Edition of OpManager, which includes monitoring up to 10 devices.
+Price: You can get a 30-day free trial of OpManager, which includes monitoring up to 10 devices.

 Then there are three editions of the Paid Version:

 - Essential, which includes monitoring up to 1K devices from a single server